mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-promomats-connector.md

 1. Go to **Microsoft Entra admin center** > **Applications** > **App registrations** > **New registration**.
 2. In the creation form, fill out the name as your preference.
-3. In the Supported account types, chosee **Accounts in this organizational directory only**.
+3. In the Supported account types, choose **Accounts in this organizational directory only**.
 4. In the redirect URI, select **Web**, and add the following links to the **Redirect URI** field:

    - For **Microsoft 365 Enterprise**, copy and paste: